The Best European Country to Start a Business According to Your Profile

 - Relatively high tax burden.

-How to Open a Business in Germany
+Starting a Business in Germany as a Foreigner

 Program Name: Entrepreneur Visa